Kids love Elf on the Shelf and let’s face it, it is a fun extra classroom management tool during the festive season.

 We have some free Christmas Creative Writing prompts here.
 All you need to do is print and go!

 NUMBER OF THE DAY

 Number of the day is great for a warmup, maths centre or a lesson entirely on its own.

-Set up your Elf so they are holding a number that the students need to use to complete their number of the day activity.
+Set up your Elf on the Shelf so they are holding a number that the students need to use to complete their number of the day activity.
 You can grab a free template here or a Christmas version of Number of the Day here.

 CHRISTMAS KINDNESS CAMPAIGN

 What better time is there to remind our students of the power of kindness?
 Using your Elf on the Shelf is a great way to get started by him/her leaving kind notes for your students.
 We often use ‘Elf’s kind messages’ to lead into our Class Kindness Kris Kringle.